 Wisconsin Tax Power of Attorney (Form A-222)

-The Wisconsin Tax Power of Attorney (Form A-222) is a form issued by the Wisconsin Department of Revenue for allowing taxpayers to give preparers and other professionals permission to file their taxes.
-Once the one (1) page form is complete, the taxpayer has to send/deliver the form to their selected agent, who will retain the form as proof they have the right to conduct the task(s) as listed in the form.
+The Wisconsin Tax Power of Attorney (Form A-222) is a form issued by the Wisconsin Department of Revenue that allows taxpayers to give preparers and other professionals permission to file their taxes on their behalf.
+Once the form has been completed, the taxpayer will need to send/deliver the form to their selected agent, who will retain the form as proof they have the right to conduct the tasks as listed in the form.

 Note: if a taxpayer wants to nominate a different tax representative, they can do so by completing an additional Form A-222 and filing per the requirements stated on the form.

 Signing requirements: The form must be signed by the taxpayer.
+Notarization is not required.
 Depending on whether the taxpayer is an individual, partnership, or corporation, there are different requirements, as outlined below:

 - Individuals: If a joint return is involved and both husband and wife will be represented by the same